-This term refers to an oil, vape or other cannabis product that contains more than one cannabinoid but does not contain all the terpenes, cannabinoids and flavonoids native to the plant before processing.
+This term refers to an oil, vape or other cannabis product that contains more than one cannabinoid but does not contain all the terpenes, cannabinoids, and flavonoids native to the plant before processing.

-Broad Spectrum cannabis products often contain various ratios of THC and CBD, and terpenes such as Myrcene and Limonene.
+Broad spectrum cannabis products often contain various ratios of THC and CBD, and terpenes such as myrcene and limonene.
 This is sometimes preferred to isolates so the customer can experience a partial entourage effect.

 The botanical growth found on a hemp plant that usually becomes a trichome covered flower.
 A cluster of buds is referred to as a “cola.”

 Bucking is a term used in the cannabis industry that refers to the process of removing the stems from cannabis flowers.
 Bucking helps prevent damage to large crown cannabis buds.
-Proper bucking will also reduce the loss of trichomes (or keif.)
+Proper bucking will also reduce the loss of trichomes (or kief.)

-Bucking machines have greatly increased de-stemming efficiency and can save cultivators hundreds of work-hours a month.
+Bucking machines have greatly increased de-stemming efficiency and can save cultivators hundreds of workhours a month.
 It also saves time and reduces errors in preparing cannabis plants for processing.

 A plant genus from the Cannabaceae family that’s indigenous to central Asia, especially India.
 Commonly recognized species include Cannabis sativa, Cannabis indica and Cannabis ruderalis.
 (Although ruderalis is often argued to be a sub-species of sativa.)

 Cannabis sativa and indica are known for their psychoactive properties.
-Cannabis has long been used in medicinal, religious and recreational use cases.
-Hemp, a subspecies of Cannabis sativa, is used to manufacture industrial rope, oils, textiles and more.
+Cannabis has long been used in medicinal, religious, and recreational use cases.
+Hemp, a subspecies of Cannabis sativa, is used to manufacture industrial rope, oils, textiles, and more.

 (But you already knew what cannabis was, amirite?)